zhangfan9607243/Unimelb_COMP90024_Cluster_Computing_Project/README.md

   * `-np 8`: This option specifies the number of processes to start, which is 8 in this case.
 You cannot change this number because my program has already specified the tasks for each of the 8 threads.
   * `python file_name.py`: This indicates the Python script you want to run.
 You can choose from `parallel_method1.py`, `parallel_method2.py`, and `parallel_method3.py`.

-Note that you don't need to run `non_parallel.py` with the above command; you can simply run it using `python non_parallel.py`, as this file is not set up for multi-threading.
+Note that you don't need to run `non_parallel.py` with the above command; you can simply run it using command `python non_parallel.py`, as this file is not set up for multi-threading.